shakyracc/hackathon-code-battle-edition/README.md

 #### Tech Stack

-HarperDB, MongoDB, Node.js, React.js, Express
+HarperDB, MongoDB, Node.js, React.js, Express <br>
-Jira Software, Confluence, Zeplin, Google Meet, Github, Figma
+Jira Software, Confluence, Zeplin, Google Meet, Github, Figma <br>
+Insomnia (I wish I knew about this at the start of the project.
+I would have saved soooo much time.
+I only discovered it today.
+Game changer

 #### Team Work